dsbondin/dsbondin.github.io/_posts/2018-02-02-js_scope_and_hoisting.markdown

 // My name is Jack Sparrow!
 ```

 This one is pretty simple.
-The function `myNameIs` is not an object's method (or we could say it's a global window's method), so `this` here refers to global window object.
+The function `myNameIs` is not an object's method (or we could say it's a global window's method), so `this` refers to the global window object.
 And `name` in the global context is "Jack Sparrow".
 Let's change this code a little bit.

 ```
 let name = "Jack Sparrow";